mshumer/OpenReasoningEngine/README.md

 And over time, as users save successful reasoning chains, we will be able to train models designed to take full advantage of this system.

-*Works with any OpenAI-compatible endpoint/model that supports function calling.*
+*Works with any OpenAI-compatible endpoint/model that supports function calling, and serves as a great base for building many types of reasoning systems.*

 > ### ⚠️ Important Note
 > **We are going to be very selective about what we add to this system.
 If an approach doesn't have a clear path to increasing the capabilities of the system, we will not add it.**